 Raising awareness of child protection issues and equipping children with the skills needed to keep themselves safe.

-Ensuring that staff are aware of the procedures for identifying and reporting cases, or suspected cases, of abuse.
+Ensuring that staff are aware of the procedures for identifying and reporting cases, or suspected cases, of abuse, neglect and exploitation

 Ensuring staff are able to recognise and report any issues that might be a cause for concern within the Early Help and CIN framework to ensure early identification and the prevention of escalation of concerns.

-Supporting students who have been abused in accordance with his/her agreed protection plan; and establishing a safe environment in which children can learn and develop.
+Supporting students who have been abused, neglected or exploited in accordance with their agreed protection plan; and establishing a safe environment in which children can learn and develop.

 To work in partnership with other agencies to safeguard children.